Manchester Terrier Breed Guide

 Manchester Terriers are known to be a very intelligent breed.
-However, with that, it’s important to know that they also have a tendency to do as they please.
-Like with all terriers, these dogs need to develop a respect for their owners or else they will begin to call the shots in your home.
+However, it’s important to know that they also tend to do as they please.
+Like with all terriers, these dogs need to develop a respect for their owners, or else they will begin to call the shots in your home.

-By starting the training process early, you will be able to teach your Manchester Terrier what’s expected of him and how to be a well-behaved household pet.
+By starting the training process early, you will be able to teach your Manchester Terrier puppy what’s expected of him and how to be a well-behaved adult dog.
 It is also important to socialize your pup at a young age and introduce him to different people, places, and experiences.

 Manchester Terrier Exercise Needs

 This energetic breed loves to be outdoors and should have plenty of exercise to satisfy their needs.
-Physical activities is very important for the Manchester Terrier, especially because this breed is prone to obesity.
+Physical activities are essential for the Manchester Terrier, especially because this breed is prone to obesity.

-No matter the activity, your pup is going to love it.
+No matter the activity, your puppy is going to love it.
 Whether it’s a 30-minute walk or agility training, the Manchester Terrier enjoys anything that lets them run around and bond with their owner.
 If they do not get enough exercise on a daily basis, they may develop destructive behavioral problems.
-Most terriers will destroy the living room furniture or dig up the flower pots if they feel they are lacking entertainment or attention.
+Most terriers will destroy the living room furniture or dig up the flower pots if they feel they are lacking entertainment or mental stimulation.

 Manchester Terrier Lifespan

 On average, the Manchester Terrier lives to be around 14 to 16 years old.

 The Manchester Terrier is not as well-known in the United States compared to their other terrier counterparts.
 Today these dogs are ranked as the 133rd most popular breed in the U.S. by the American Kennel Club.